conduktor/conduktor-platform/README.md

 > note :  a docker-compose with a kafka cluster is at your disposal [here](./kafka/docker-compose.yml)

-To connect to a local kafka cluster accessible on `0.0.0.0:9092`
+Connect to a local kafka cluster accessible on `0.0.0.0:9092`
 ```sh
  docker run --rm \
   --network host \